-As you would expect, the temperatures throughout the country is greatly affected by altitude and therefore the hill stations, lakes and Himalayan foothills are far cooler than southern lowland and coastal regions.
+As you would expect, the temperatures throughout the country are greatly affected by altitude, and therefore the hill stations, lakes, and Himalayan foothills are far cooler than southern lowland and coastal regions.

-As a general rule, the north, upper central and eastern regions are at a higher altitude than those in the west, lower central and south where humidity is higher and temperatures in excess of 40°C are not uncommon during March and April.
-Throughout the country, the hottest months of the year is often advisable to have a jumper or fleece for the evenings, when there is a tendency for it to get quite cool.
+As a general rule, the north, upper center, and eastern regions are at a higher altitude than those in the west, lower center, and south where humidity is higher and temperatures in excess of 40°C are not uncommon during March and April.
+Throughout the country, in the hottest months of the year is often advisable to have a jumper or fleece for the evenings, when there is a tendency for it to get quite cool.

-In the country of Myanmar, the main tourist destination is Bagan.
+In the country of Myanmar, the main tourist destination is Bagan City.
 This is one of the richest archaeological sites in Southeast Asia.
 Its highlights can be summed up in a word: temples.
-Scattered across the plain in a bend of the Irrawaddy River are the ruins of thousands of temples, shrines, monasteries and stupas.
+Scattered across the plain in a bend of the Irrawaddy River are the ruins of thousands of temples, shrines, monasteries, and stupas.